marcela-gouvea/adaptive-binning-fermi/README.md

 - Before running the code, you must create a "files.txt" file which contains the whole path to the photon files.
 Also, create a configuration file for the analysis and a copy (one named "config.yaml" and "config1.yaml").
 You must put the whole path to the spacecraft file in the configuration;
 - Run the "adaptive.py" file.
 You can choose the minium uncertainty for each time bin by changin the 'unc' value in the beggining of the code;
 - The final lightcurve generated along with associated spectral indexes can be found at "total-lightcurve.txt", in which each column represent, respectively: time, time error, flux, flux error, binsize, alpha, alpha_error, beta, beta_error;
-- If you want to plot the lightcurve and the spectral index temporal evolution considering a simple power law, you must run "plot.py".

 ## Questions and Contact